MicrosoftDocs/azure-docs/articles/operator-service-manager/best-practices-onboard-deploy.md

 - CGS should only have parameters that are used by NFs (day 0/N configuration) or shared components.
 - Parameters that are rarely configured should have default values defined.
-- If multiple CGSes are used, we recommend little to no overlap between the parameters.
-If overlap is required, make sure the parameter names are clearly distinguishable between the CGSes.
+- If multiple CGSs are used, we recommend little to no overlap between the parameters.
+If overlap is required, make sure the parameter names are clearly distinguishable between the CGSs.
 - What can be defined via API (Azure Operator Nexus, Azure Operator Service Manager) should be considered for CGS.
 As opposed to, for example, defining those configuration values via CloudInit files.
 - When unsure, a good starting point is to expose the parameter and have a reasonable default specified in the CGS.
 The following example shows the sample CGS and corresponding CGV payloads.
 - A single user-assigned managed identity should be used in all the NF ARM templates and should be exposed via CGS.